This easy recipe delivers snow peas with the perfect texture and can quickly become your favorite way to prepare the side dish.

 Flavor Variations for Skillet Snow Peas

 Frequently we cook the snow peas with the minced garlic and then toss them in a tablespoon of a flavorful condiments such as ginger chili oil (picture above).

 - sweet chili garlic sauce or sriracha sauce

 - fermented black bean paste

-- toasted sesame seeds and soy sauce
+- toasted sesame seeds and soy sauce (great for a snack)

 - soy sauce reduction

 TIP: If you are planning to use a salty sauce go easy on the salt and pepper or skip them all together.
 Simply season to taste.